 House Bill 4156 would amend the State Employees' Retirement Act to allow retired mental health professionals who retired prior to October 1, 2015 in a bona fide termination of employment to provide services without forfeiting their retirement benefits.
+This provision would sunset (expire) on September 30, 2023.

-If the Department of Health and Human Services (DHHS) determined that hiring of the retiree was necessary because of the retiree's specialized expertise and experience and because it would be the most cost-effective option for the state, it could hire the retiree either as a residential care aide or as a non-physician mental health professional to provide mental health services in DHHS-operated psychiatric hospitals, and the retiree would not forfeit any retirement benefits.
+If the Department of Health and Human Services (DHHS) determined that hiring of the retiree was necessary because of the retiree's specialized expertise and experience and because it would be the most cost-effective option for the state, it could hire the retiree as a mental health professional other than a psychiatrist to provide mental health services in DHHS-operated psychiatric hospitals, and the retiree would not forfeit any retirement benefits.